lostduel/LinkTracker/README.md

 # LinkTracker
-Draw a line between you and your mark.
+Draw a line between you and your marker.